-Soil carbon stock generated since the start of project activities ( $C{SOC}$ )
+Soil carbon stock generated since the start of project activities (C{SOC})

-The carbon stock in the soil pool during project activities ( $C{SOC}$ ) will be estimated by determining the carbon accumulated above the feldspar marker and then dividing by the years since the marker was put in place (i.e., since the start of project activities).
-The material located above the feldspar marker should be analyzed for total carbon and bulk density using standard methods.
+The carbon stock in the soil pool during project activities (C{SOC}) will be estimated by determining the carbon accumulated above the feldspar marker and then dividing by the years since the marker was put in place (i.e., since the start of project activities).
+The material located above the feldspar marker should be analyzed for total carbon using CHN elemental analysis as well as for bulk density.

 - Step 1.
 Measure the soil organic carbon to the depth of the feldspar marker horizon by using a soil corer. - Step 2.
 Soil samples collected should be aggregated to reduce the variability and analyzed in the laboratory. - Step 3.
-For bulk density analysis, a single core shall be taken next to one for carbon analysis.
-The samples are then oven dried and weighed for bulk density and soil organic carbon determination. - Step 4.
-The mass of carbon per unit volume is calculated by multiplying the carbon concentration (percent mass) and bulk density (g/cm).
+For bulk density analysis, a single core shall be taken next to one for carbon analysis.The samples are then oven dried and weighed for bulk density and soil organic carbon determination. - Step 4.
+The mass of carbon per unit volume is calculated by multiplying the carbon concentration (percent mass) and bulk density (g/cm3).

-$$\Delta C{SOC} = \frac{44}{12} \sum{i=1}^{n} (CF{SOC{sumple IJ}} BD{i,t} Depth{i,t} Area{i,t} 0.01)$$ (4)
+$$\Delta C{SOC} = \frac{44}{12} \sum{i=1}^{n} (CF{SOC{sample is}} BD{i,t} Depth{i,t} Area{i,t} 0.01)$$ (4)

-$\Delta C{SOC}$

-Cumulative soil carbon stock changes since start of project activities; t CO2-e

-Ratio of molecular weight of CO2 to carbon; dimensionless

-CFSOC\sample,i

-Carbon fraction of the soil above feldspar in stratum i, as determined in laboratory; g C g-1 d.m.

-$BD_i$

-Bulk density of the soil above feldspar in stratum i, as determined in laboratory; g

-Brady, N.C., R.R.
-Weil.
-2001.
-The Nature and Properties of Soils (13th Edition).
-Prentice Hall, Upper Saddle River, NJ.

-Depthi Depth to feldspar marker in stratum i; cm

-Areai Area of stratum i; m

-0.01 Multiplier to convert units into ton C

-i 1, 2, 3, ... n strata in the project scenario
+ΔC{SOC} Cumulative soil carbon stock changes since start of project activities; t CO_2 -e 44/12 Ratio of molecular weight of CO 2 to carbon; dimensionless CF {SOC_sample,i} Carbon fraction of the sample in stratum i , as determined in laboratory; $g C g^{-1}$ d.m.
+BD i Bulk density in stratum i , as determined in laboratory; g cm -3 Depth i Depth to feldspar marker in stratum i ; cm Area i Area of stratum i ; m 2 0.01 Multiplier to convert units into ton C i 1, 2, 3, ... n strata in the project scenario